Proposal: Using a Harberger Tax in the Global State Machine

 The Harberger Tax is a type of taxation scheme designed to encourage the efficient allocation of finite (and therefore scarce) resources.

-There are specifically two resources related to the global CML nodes that the TEA Project ecosystem is looking to protect:
+There are specifically two resources related to the global state maintainer nodes that the TEA Project ecosystem is looking to protect:

 - The state memory.